hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

 Replace `app` with the app you want to run, e.g. `wireshark`, `firefox`, `code`, etc.

 Also note, bidirectional clipboard is supported!

-Make sure to use the <kbd>Control</kbd> instead of <kbd>Command</kbd> on the GUI to copy/paste.
+- `Command + C` to copy on MacOS
+- `Ctrl + V` to paste on GUI
+- and vice versa

 ### **Code in VSCode**